yaremme/yaremme/README.md

 - 👋 Hi, I’m Vlad
 - 👀 I’m interested in web3
-- 🌱 I’m currently learning web2
+- 🌱 I’m currently learning web

 <!---
 yaremme/yaremme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.